astrails/mac-install/README.markdown

 Link to /etc (use the path from previous command). e.g.:

+    # for older versions of git this will be something like
+    sudo ln -sfn /etc/gitconfig /usr/local/Cellar/git/1.7.11.4/etc/

+    # for the newer ones:
-    sudo ln -sfn /etc/gitconfig /usr/local/Cellar/git/1.7.11.4/etc/gitconfig
+    sudo ln -sfn /etc/gitconfig /usr/local/etc/

 Verify it works:

     git lga

+> NOTE: in older versions of brew git system config directory was inside the
-> NOTE: you will need to link this file again each time you install a new
+> brew's Cellar, so you had to re-do this every time you installed a new
-> version of git
+> version of git.
+The latest versions though, use /usr/local/etc/gitconfig
+> instead, so you only need to do it once.

 [top](#top)<a name=ssh></a>
 ## SSH